CrunchyPersik1/Astral-Clicker-1.0/README.md

-# Astral-Clicker-1.0
-hey man, go out plss
+# Welcome to your Dyad app